maelle/rmd-blogging-course/content/hugo/further-resources.en.md

 * Subscribe to the [hugodown issues](https://github.com/r-lib/hugodown/issues) that are interesting to you?

-## Contributing guide for your website
+## Contributing guide for your website :pencil:

 Personal website: take notes to not forget what you tweaked, etc.